 At the corner of 2nd and Broadway is the historic Silver Dollar Saloon building, which has seen a variety of businesses in its storied career, everything from a saloon to a bookstore to a gift shop.
 Designed by Julian G. Zwicker in 1893, it's one of the most distinctive buildings on Broadway.
 When it operated as the saloon, it was popular with riverboat men heading up from the Cumberland.
-It's known for the silver dollars in the floor of the bar room.
-It's now a multilevel honky tonk called Famous Saloon.
+It's known for the silver dollars on the floor of the bar room.
+It's now a multilevel honky-tonk called Famous Saloon.

 2nd & Broadway: Cotton Eyed Joe's

 3rd–4th & Broadway: Gruhn Guitars and Hatch Show Print

 As we cross 3rd Avenue, within this block you'll find good food, drinks, and live entertainment.

 It is within this block that you will find most of the Lower Broad honky tonks.
 You can check out Legends Corner, The Second Fiddle, The Stage, and Robert's Western World.
 For food on this block, you must try Jack's Bar-B-Que.